 [Laughs] Other than the cat, which I grant you is unusual.

-“Other than the cat and the cat’s wardrobe, my Louboutins go with me everywhere.
-Gotta have the red soles!
+“Other than the cat and the cat’s wardrobe, my Louboutins go with me on every ship.
 I say that we should make ’em part of the official Celebrity uniform, but I’m not winning that battle.”